CommunicationTeam WorkProblem SolvingResearchICT SkillsSelf EvaluationPlanningInterpersonalLeadership Professionalism

 Statement on Teaching, Learning and Assessment

-Students will learn trough reflecting upon a creative practice on their choice embedded within existing theories.
+Students will learn trough reflecting upon a creative practice of their choice embedded within existing theories.
 The module supports the transfer from subjective experience to empirical research.
 The learning, teaching and delivery combines factual knowledge with personal experience, theoretical learning with practical explorations.
 An emphasis is on group discussions and creative yet critical debate, requiring individual independent learning as well as collaboration.
-Students will also receive two one-to-one feedback/feedforward tutoring sessions in order to support their individual needs and interests.
+Students will also receive one dedicated one-to-one feedback/feedforward tutoring sessions in order to support their individual needs and interests.
 The assessment is a portfolio, which entails a Reflective Report (R) and a Presentation (P).
 The students have to submit both (R and P) but have to indicate with their submission, which one they would like to be summatively graded.
 In case of P, the submission consists of presentation slides; however, the grading is based on the actual oral presentation.
 The non-graded submission needs to be at least at a sufficient level to obtain a pass grade.
 If the non-graded component is not submitted or is awarded a fail grade, the graded submission will be weighted as 50% of the portfolio only.
-Please note that engagement with the taught sessions and practical workshops is essential to allow you to fully engage with the refelctive practice that is part of the assessment.
+Please note that engagement with the taught sessions and practical workshops is essential to allow you to fully engage with the reflective practice that is part of the assessment.
 You must be prepared to attend all sessions.
-There will also be opportunities to see a dance performance - these will occur outside of the timetabled hours.
+There will also be opportunities to see a dance performance.
 Some of the workshops will include movement, however, other activities are available for students who do not want take apart.
 Should you have any questions or concerns, please speak to the module leader.

 Teaching and Learning Work Loads